 - Trembling hands

-- Heart rate above 100 beats per minute
+- Heart rate over 100 beats per minute

-Does Alcohol Calm Anxiety or Alcohol Helps Anxiety?
+Does Alcohol Calm Anxiety, or Does Alcohol Helps Anxiety?

 Does alcohol help with anxiety?
 The hazards associated with alcohol intake can occasionally outweigh its advantages.